Articles

 Published on

-Training an AI to draft legal documents in your firm’s distinctive voice requires tailoring the model to your writing style and standards.
-This is easier said than done, but there are many tools in the market and best practices that you can follow to be able to get AI-generated documents that actually sound like you.
+Training an AI to draft legal documents in your firm's distinctive voice requires tailoring the model to your writing style and standards.
+This is easier said than done, but there are many AI tools for legal drafting on the market and best practices that you can follow to be able to get AI-generated documents that actually sound like you.

 Refining AI-Generated Drafts Through Inline Editing

-Even with good training and templates, AI drafts will rarely be perfect on the first pass.
+Even with good training, the best templates, and strong examples, AI drafts will rarely be perfect on the first pass.
 Lawyers should plan to refine and polish AI-generated text via inline editing – an interactive process where you adjust the draft in real-time, potentially with AI assistance on micro-tasks.
 This human-in-the-loop editing is crucial to ensure the document truly sounds like your firm and meets legal accuracy standards.

 • Leverage Inline Editing Tools: Modern AI writing interfaces (including some word processors and AI plugins) allow you to edit within the document and get instant AI suggestions.
 For example, you can highlight a paragraph and ask the AI to rephrase it more formally or simplify a sentence.
 This inline editing capability lets you iterate and refine right in your document, adjusting tone or structure sentence-by-sentence.
 Instead of the AI just dumping a full draft, you engage in a back-and-forth: “Rewrite this clause in plainer English,” “Insert a transition here,” etc., with the AI providing quick options.